 Marion in the room

 The most amazing thing is that I feel that you are sitting beside me every time I play, Marion.
 That’s because you wrote all sorts of notes and advice on the yellowed pages of my Conservatory books, all in pencil.
 I can see so easily what you were trying to tell me.
 It’s all there.
 I’m being taught by you all over again.
 I think of you every time I play.
 How can I not?
 Your presence is on every page.

 You issued different coloured stars to indicate how well I had completed a piece: gold (tops, baby), silver (pretty darned good) and then there were the reds and blues (ouch).
 I don’t remember which were worse.
-But I know the reds and blues weren’t brag-worthy.
+The reds and blues were like a sigh: “Well, at least you tried, honey.”

 Also, I found a note with an urgent tone that you had once written me, telling me I needed to get all of my scales up to snuff before I could move onto another grade!
 Obviously, I lagged behind in this duty.
 I hated scales.
 I found them boring.
 I just wanted to play.
 I wasn’t diligent.